Harry Brabec, Humorist

 This article was adapted from a post on The Drummer Drives website, which was closed in 2014.
 Copyright © 2010-2021 by Barbara Brabec.

 The Handwriting and Humor of Harry Brabec.
-Illustrates the importance of preserving copies of the letters and emails you are sending and receiving from family member and friends.
+Illustrates the importance of preserving copies of the letters and emails you are sending and receiving from family members and friends.